When Words Fall Short,

 - Those recovering from emotional or physical trauma

-- Individuals seeking balance and clarity
+- Individuals seeking inner balance and clarity

 - Anyone feeling disconnected from themselves